 You can associate the funding mechanism from venture capitalists as part of the catalyst for this.
 Non-digital firms typically begin lives looking for how to immediately get users to buy and spend money.
 The reason is that they have no platform to nurture.
 So, the only thing they gain is the sale that happens.
 The experience is immaterial: it is buy that drives the strategy.

-As you build your business, hiring marketing, advertising and all the elements required to run firms, you must architect a roadmap on how that product must be structured for users and not buyers.
+As you build your business, hiring marketing, advertising and all the elements required to run firms, you must architect a roadmap on how that product must be structured for users and not buyers.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).